 What are the essential requirements that a law student must fulfill in order to pursue a career in financial services?

 CA, CS, MBA are really helpful for working in corporate law.
 I don’t have any of these degrees and some of the people who I have had a chance to work with and who have a good grasp of the law and a clear understanding of concepts, do not either.
 So I will be compelled to say that degrees don’t add the kind of value that practical experience does.
 In my experience, I have found that the harder and harder you work, the more the number of hours you put in and as a lawyer, that’s pretty much all you need to be successful.

 How would you describe the roles and responsibilities associated with being a senior member of your organization?

 Thankfully, I have been given a good role in my organization.
-I would think corporate in-house wise; this is probably one of the best exposures a person can get.
+I would think corporate in-house wise, this is probably the best exposure a person can get.
 The scope of the work is diverse and spread across multiple sectors; so there is never a boring day or repetition of any kind.
 The learning curve is really good.

 Why did you shift from a mid-sized law firm to a company?

 Moving in-house from a mid – sized law firm was one of the best decisions of my life.
 Working in-house has made me appreciate and soak in one thing, the beauty of business.
 The kind of challenges involved in running a company, whether they be on a day to day and operational perspective or whether they are from a structuring and transactional viewpoint.
 While being in a law firm may help you understand the academic and doctrinaire aspects of law, in-house heaps a whole lot of responsibilities on you that are fundamental to the functioning and sustenance of a corporate house.